W4lly63/HEARTHQUAKE-MISSION-MOD/README.md

 Installation Server

-* UnPbo dayz_server.pbo with pbo manager  and copy inside dayz_server directory , downloaded folder HeartQuake  (MOD_HEARTHQUAKE\server\Heartquake)
+* UnPbo dayz_server.pbo with pbo manager  and copy inside dayz_server directory , downloaded folder HeartQuake  (MOD_HEARTHQUAKE\server\Heartquake) (HearthQuake folder only)
-* Open init\server_functions.sqf and in the bottom add
+* Open init\server_functions.sqf and at the bottom add
      call compile preprocessFileLineNumbers "\z\addons\dayz_server\HearthQuake\starter.sqf";

-* Open destroy.sqf and setup center coords and range of HearthQuake Zone, HQ can Happen
+* Open destroy.sqf and setup center coords and radius of HearthQuake Zone, HQ can Happen
-* Random inside this zone, normally setup center of Map and Radius (half map length)
+* Random inside this area, normally setup center of Map and Radius (half map length)
 * Setup too coords of blacklist places and Buildings (if u want) and others settings.
 * Open spawncrates_HQ.sqf if u want setup type and numbers of loot thst spawn in crate.
 * Inside folder AI open ai_spawn.sqf if u want setup groups or numbers or other about AI.